What Are Heel Spurs?

 Calcaneal Spurs

-A heel spur is a bony projection at the underside of your heel.
+A plantar calcaneal spur, commonly known as a heel spur, is a bony projection at the underside of your heel.
 It is not visible to the naked eye since bone spurs in the heel occur on the inside of your foot on the bone.
 They are often the result of longstanding stress or strain on the ligaments and connective tissues of your feet, particularly the plantar fascia, which connects the calcaneus (or heel bone) to the toes.

 X-Ray of a bone spur on the calcaneus or heel bone